santiagolaot/hyperedge-overlap/README.md

 #### Hyperedge overlap: metric and structures

-This folder contains the code to compute the metric and generate the structures
+This folder contains the code to compute the metric and generate the structures.

 #### HO-SIS dynamics

-This folder contains the code to perform the numerical simulations of higher-order SIS dynamics
+This folder contains the code to perform the numerical simulations of higher-order SIS dynamics.

 #### HO-Kuramoto

-This folder contains the code to integrate the higher-order Kuramoto dynamics
+This folder contains the code to integrate the higher-order Kuramoto dynamics.